 Internal Medicine Interview Overview

-All stations will be staffed by two interviewers (consultants from the interviewing region), each of whom will award you a mark on each of the aspects on which you are being assessed.
+Interviews will be staffed by two interviewers (consultants from the interviewing region), each of whom will award you a mark on each of the aspects on which you are being assessed.

 Internal medicine interviews are held in each respective deanery from January to March (Round 1) and in May (Round 2).
 Each region has slightly different interview dates throughout the interview period so please check here for the latest information.